-4 I follow the approach in Morley and Piger (2012) to ensure the adjusted sample periods are equivalent for all models under consideration.
+&lt;sup>6 I follow the approach in Morley and Piger (2012) to ensure the adjusted sample periods are equivalent for all models under consideration.
 For the linear and nonlinear AR models discussed below, this involves backcasting sufficient observations based on the long-run growth rate to condition on in estimation.
-For the UC models discussed below, it involves placing a diffuse prior on the initial level of the stochastic trend and evaluating the likelihood for the same observations as for the models of growth rates.
+For the UC models discussed below, it involves placing a highly diffuse prior on the initial level of the stochastic trend and evaluating the likelihood for the same observations as for the models of growth rates.
 See Morley and Piger (2012) for details.

-5 Nelson (2008) considers regressions that capture the correlation between a given estimate of the output gap and 1-quarter-ahead US output growth.
+&lt;sup>7 Nelson (2008) considers regressions that capture the correlation between a given estimate of the output gap and 1-quarter-ahead US output growth.
 My results for the US data are qualitatively similar to his even though I consider 4-quarter-ahead output growth, which arguably provides a better sense of forecasting ability at a policy-relevant horizon.
-Also, Nelson (2008) conducts a pseudo out-of-sample forecasting analysis by estimating models and output gaps using data only up to when the forecast is made (it is a pseudo out-of-sample forecast because the data are revised, although Orphanides and van findings in Nelson (2008), the correlation for the US output gap based on the AR(1) model is negative, while the correlation for the UC-HP model is positive.
-This result directly suggests that the output gap based on the AR(1) model provides a more accurate measure of economic slack than the UC-HP model, even if its relationship with recessions is counterintuitive.
+Also, Nelson (2008) conducts a pseudo out-of-sample forecasting analysis by estimating models and output gaps using data only up to when the forecast is made (it is a pseudo out-of-sample forecast because the data are revised, although Orphanides and van Norden, 2002, find that using revised or real-time data matters much less than incorporating future data in estimation of the output gap at any point in time).
+However, even though I use the whole sample to estimate models, I am implicitly using data only up to when the forecast is made to estimate output gaps.
+This is straightforward for the Harvey and Jaeger (1993) UC-HP model, which directly allows for filtered inferences, as opposed to the traditional HP filter, which is a two-sided filter, explaining why Nelson (2008) considers the out-of-sample forecasting analysis when evaluating the forecasting properties the output gap based on the traditional HP filter.

-Figure 2 plots the estimated output gaps based on the AR(1) and UC-HP models for real GDP data from various economies in Asia and the Pacific.
-The figure makes it clear that the very different implications of the two models for the output gap are not just a quirk of the US data.
-As in Figure 1, the output gap based on the AR(1) model is always smaller in amplitude than the output gap based on the UC-HP model and often of the opposite sign.
-The correlation results for these other economies in Table 1 are a bit more mixed, but the correlation is still negative for 9 out of 12 economies for the AR(1) model output gap, while it is negative for only 5 out of 12 economies for the UC-HP model output gap.
+are a bit more mixed, but the correlation with future output growth is still negative for 9 out of 12 economies for the AR(1) model output gap, while it is negative for only 5 out of 12 economies for the UC-HP model output gap.
 Finally, any formal model comparison, including based on AIC or SIC, strongly favours the AR(1) model in every case.